-The following section of this report will provide charts describing social and economic characteristics which help define any population whether disabled or not.
-In order to contextualize the socio-economic situation of disabled persons in New Brunswick, these charts will compare certain socio-economic variables for both the disabled and the non-disabled population.
-Labour force attributes of each population will be described, such as the percentage of those who are and are not benefiting from labour force opportunities.
-Economic characteristics including the proportion of citizens with earned income, the average annual earnings, total income and after-tax income of households with persons of various age groups, comparison of the level of earnings of disabled individuals with non-disabled individuals as well as an illustration of the distribution of income among the two populations will be presented.
+The following section of this report will provide charts describing social and economic characteristics which help define any population whether disabled or not. contextualize the socio-economic situation of disabled persons in New Brunswick, these charts will compare certain socio-economic variables for both the disabled and the non-disabled population.
+Labour force attributes of each population will be described, such as the percentage of those who are and are not benefiting from labour force opportunities. characteristics including the proportion of citizens with earned income, the average annual earnings, comparison of the level of earnings of disabled individuals with non-disabled individuals as well as an illustration of the distribution of income among the two populations will be presented.
 The level of education achieved by our citizens will be described as well.

-Although the baseline LMAPD report used data from the Participation and Activity Limitations Survey (PALS), charts for more recent reports are constructed of data provided by Social Development Canada (SDC) as custom ordered from Statistics Canada's Survey of Labour and Income Dynamics (SLID).
-SLID is a household survey whose universe includes all Canadians living in the ten provinces that are not living in institutions, Indian reserves or in military barracks.
+Although the baseline LMAPD report used data from the Participation and Activity Limitations Survey (PALS), charts for more recent reports are constructed of data provided by Human Resources and Skills Development Canada (HRSDC) as custom ordered from Statistics Canada's Survey of Labour and Income Dynamics (SLID).
+SLID is a household survey whose universe includes all Canadians living in the ten provinces that are not living in institutions.
+Indian reserves or in military barracks.
 Samples for SLID are selected from the monthly Labour Force Survey (LFS) and thus share its area frame as well as its stratified, multi-stage probability sampling method.